Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 06: In-place Reversal of a LinkedList.md

 > Given the head of a <b>LinkedList</b> and a number ‘k’, <b>reverse every ‘k’ sized sub-list</b> starting from the head.
 > If, in the end, you are left with a sub-list with less than ‘k’ elements, reverse it too.

-The problem follows the <b>In-place Reversal of a LinkedList</b> pattern and is quite similar to <b>Reverse a Sub-list</b>.
+The problem follows the <b></i>in-place</i> Reversal of a LinkedList</b> pattern and is quite similar to <b>Reverse a Sub-list</b>.
 The only difference is that we have to reverse all the sub-lists.
 We can use the same approach, starting with the first sub-list (i.e. `p=1, q=k`) and keep reversing all the sublists of size ‘k’.

 ````js
 class Node {